Zendaya Converts This Popular Denim Trend into a Summer Shirt

 Neil Rasmus/BFA/REX/Shutterstock

-If you're a fashionista that appreciates good basics, you'll love Zendaya's new twist on a classic piece.
+If you appreciate good basics, you'll love Zendaya's new twist on a classic piece.

 After the Met Gala, the Greatest Showman actress replaced her custom Versace gown, inspired by French heroine Joan of Arc, with a Versace yellow and blue checkered skirt, polka dot Christian Louboutin "So Kate" pumps and a white T-shirt.
 Her ensemble is fun-loving and light-hearted with its mix of patters and colors, in contrast to her warrior-like gown from earlier that evening.

 While the 21-year-old's skirt and pumps may be too daring for everyday style, the style of her T-shirt is a necessity for the casual-loving fashionista.
-Ripped along her collarbone, the n:Philanthropy Harrison Deconstructed Long Sleeve Crew reveals the same flattering parts of the neckline as an off-shoulder, but in a much more subtle manner.
+Ripped along her collarbone, the n:Philanthropy Harrison Deconstructed Long Sleeve Crew reveals the same flattering parts of the neckline as an off-shoulder top, but in a much more subtle manner.
 It's a basic white tee with a hint of sultry appeal.

-Although it retails for $88, the new destroyed look, which used to be associated bottoms, is a new twist to a wardrobe staple you can wear all year long.
+Although it retails for $88, the new distressed look, a popular style for denim, is a new twist to a wardrobe staple you can wear all year long.
 Plus, the brand donates 10% of proceeds to Children's Hospital LA and ASPCA.

 Love the style?
-Shop destroyed T-shirts below!
+Shop deconstructed T-shirts below!

 Tear Us Apart Distressed Tee, Now $25